mikro-orm/mikro-orm/README.md

 console.log(book.author.id); // '...id...'
 ```

-## Usage with MySQL
+## Usage with MySQL and SQLite

-To use `mikro-orm` with MySQL database, do not forget to install `mysql2` driver and provide
+To use `mikro-orm` with MySQL database, do not forget to install `mysql2` dependency and provide
 `MySqlDriver` class when initializing ORM.

+Similarly for SQLite install `sqlite` dependency and provide `SqliteDriver`.

 Then call `MikroORM.init` as part of bootstrapping your app: